Escape from New York Pizza

-Escape from New York Pizza (EFNY) is a pizzeria in Portland, Oregon.
+Escape from New York Pizza (EFNY) is a pizzeria in Portland, Oregon, United States.

 Description

-Escape from New York Pizza (EFNY) is a pizzeria serving New York-style pizza on 23rd Avenue in northwest Portland's Northwest District.
+Escape from New York Pizza (EFNY) is a pizzeria serving New York–style pizza on 23rd Avenue in northwest Portland's Northwest District.
 The interior features a narrow counter, and there are two outdoor tables, as of 2021.
 Cheese and pepperoni pizza by the slice are served on paper plates.

 History

 EFNY was established in 1983.
-Prior to relocating to Northwest 23rd Avenue, the pizzeria operated "just below" 10th Avenue in downtown Portland.
-According to Byron Beck of Eater Portland, "EFNYP was the first very place in Portland where you could buy pizza by the slice: authentic New York-style, thin-crust pizza that was easy to fold and cheap on the wallet."
+Prior to relocating to 23rd Avenue, the pizzeria operated "just below" 10th Avenue in downtown Portland.
+According to Byron Beck of Eater Portland, "EFNYP was the first very place in Portland where you could buy pizza by the slice: authentic New York–style, thin-crust pizza that was easy to fold and cheap on the wallet."
 Phil Geffner is the owner.

 The pizzeria began accepting credit and debit cards in 2013.
 According to Sara Hottman of The Oregonian, Geffner "refused to serve salads, provide ranch dressing or delivery, or take credit or debit cards for just more than 30 years."
 For the business's 35th anniversary, free pizza slices were given to guests in June 2018.

 Reception

-In 2013 and 2018, Michael Russell ranked EFNY number three and number four, respectively, in The Oregonian lists of Portland's best pizza by the slice.
+In 2013 and 2018, Michael Russell of The Oregonian ranked EFNY number three and number four, respectively, in lists of Portland's best pizza by the slice.
 He described EFNY as "the elder statesman of local pie-slingers" and said, the cheese slice "is large enough to hang well off the edges of a paper plate, floppy with a hint of crunch, with salty mozzarella and spicy sauce, always served hot enough that a bite taken within the time it takes to walk four blocks will land you in the burn ward at Legacy Good Samaritan Medical Center."